Function List

 clamp

-clamps value
+clamps the value value

-, returns clamped value.
+, returning the clamped value.

-- New in
+- New function in

 v3.2.0